-To allow for this possibility, the interface view engine first evaluates the WHERE clause in SAS and determines which conditions SYSTEM 2000 can support.
+For this possibility, the interface view engine first evaluates the WHERE clause in SAS and determines which conditions SYSTEM 2000 can support.
 The interface view engine might be able to partially execute the WHERE clause.
 For example, in the following program: